 3. Set Realistic Goals

 No one can build Rome in a day.
 Likewise, you can’t finish all your projects within a day.

 You can judge the time each project should take.
 Use this data to plan your time management goals for the entire week.

 But don’t go overboard while setting goals.
 Taking too much pressure will not help in any way.
-This is why our undated annual planner only requires you put in 3 goals you need to achieve at a time.
-Anything more than that can easily overwhelm you and that’s the worst thing.
-You want goals that motivate you, not goals that keep you stuck because there’s a mountain of it.
+This is why our undated annual planner only requires you to put in 3 goals you need to achieve at a time.
+Anything more than that can easily overwhelm you and that's the worst thing.
+You want goals that motivate you, not goals that keep you stuck because there's a mountain of it.